Greta Thunberg To U.S.: 'You Have A Moral Responsibility' On Climate Change

 Asked when she became so passionate about climate change, Thunberg says it started before she was 10 years old, during a school lesson that, as she recalls, made the entire class very sad.

 "We saw these horrifying pictures of plastic in the oceans and floodings and so on, and everyone was very moved by that.
 But then it just seemed like everyone went back to normal," Thunberg says.
-"And I couldn't go back to normal, because those pictures were stuck in my head.
+"And I couldn't go back to normal because those pictures were stuck in my head.
 And I couldn't just go on knowing that this was happening around the world."

 She began researching the issue, reading about climate science and asking questions.
-Her sense of activism grew gradually — and it emerged, Thunberg says, when she was also dealing with depression.
-At the time, she was 11.
+Her sense of activism grew gradually — and at a time when she says she was dealing with depression.
+At the time, Thunberg was 11.

 "How I got back from that depression was by telling myself I can do so much good with my life instead of just being depressed," she says.

 She became an activist, attending marches and talking to people inside the environmental movement.
-When the pace seemed too slow, she hit on the idea of a school strike last summer, and a new movement was born.
+When the pace seemed too slow, she hit on the idea of a school strike, and a new movement was born.
 But Thunberg is quick to note that much work remains to be done.

 "Even though this movement has become huge and there have been millions of children and young people who have been school striking for the climate," Thunberg says, "the emission curve is still not reducing ... and of course that is all that matters."

-In the past, Thunberg has spoken about being diagnosed with Asperger's — and how that has helped her.
+In the past, Thunberg also has spoken about being diagnosed with Asperger syndrome — and how that has helped her.

 "My diagnosis helps me helps me see things a bit more clearly sometimes," she says.
 "When everyone else seems to just compromise and have this double moral that's, 'Yeah.
-That's very important, but also I can't do that right now and I'm too lazy and so on.' — But I can't really do that."
+That's very important, but also I can't do that right now and I'm too lazy and so on.'

-Thunberg continues, "I want to to walk the talk, and to practice as I preach.
+Thunberg continues, "I want to walk the talk, and to practice as I preach.
 So that is what I'm trying to do.
-Because if I am focused on something and if I know something, and if I decide to do something, then I go all in.
+Because if I am focused on something and if I know something and if I decide to do something, then I go all in.
 And it seems like others are not doing that right now.
 So yeah, it has definitely helped me."

-Thunberg has now been nominated for the Nobel Peace Prize, and she's inspired student protests in dozens of countries.
-In the U.S., Thunberg plans to lead protests ahead of the U.N.
-Climate Action Summit in New York City next week.
+Thunberg has now been nominated for the Nobel Peace Prize.
+In the U.S., she plans to lead protests ahead of next week's U.N.
+Climate Action Summit in New York City.
 Her arrival in Washington helped kick off that plan.

 "Protect our future!" young demonstrators chanted as they marched across the grass north of the White House.
 One girl held a sign reading, "Make Earth Cool Again."

 The only things that seemed to slow Thunberg were the many admirers and journalists that thronged around her on the sidewalks around the White House.
-After the crowd was repeatedly asked to move back, the diminutive Thunberg was able to inch along, pausing occasionally to acknowledge a question or comment from passers-by.
+The crowd was repeatedly asked to move back, and the diminutive Thunberg was able to inch along, pausing occasionally to acknowledge a question or comment from passers-by.

 "Thank you, Greta!" several onlookers shouted.
 Another yelled out, "We're all here for you — and the climate!"